 Gold IRA’s do not necessarily only contain gold or precious metals – the can include any IRS allowed investments from real estate to paper assets.

-Any asset classes in a retirement account can be adversely affected by forces outwith your control at any time.
+Any asset classes in a retirement account can be adversely affected by forces out of your control at any time.
 Accounts can lose value for a wide variety of reasons from market crashes and recessions to political instability and war.

 When you diversify your portfolio, this strategy typically limits your overall risk.
 The reason why this is so effective is due to the fact that it is very unlikely that any crisis will affect all your investments at the exact same time – in reality, gold is regularly used to diversify investment and/or retirement portfolios due to the fact that gold traditionally perform quite nicely when other assets are in a downturn.